All The Prime Numbers From 1-100

 • Infinitude: There are infinitely many prime numbers.
 This fundamental theorem, proven by Euclid, shows that the sequence of prime numbers never ends.

 • Unique Factorization Theorem: Every integer greater than 1 can be uniquely expressed as a product of prime numbers.
 This is a cornerstone of number theory, often referred to as the Fundamental Theorem of Arithmetic.
 This means there is only one way to write a number as a product of prime numbers (ignoring the order).
-For example, 12 = 2 x 2 x 3.
+As an example, 12 = 2 x 2 x 3.

 • Prime Gaps: The difference between consecutive prime numbers is known as a prime gap.
 These gaps vary significantly and their distribution is a topic of ongoing research.